eserlxl/aurgen/.github/CONTRIBUTING.md

-# Contributing to aurgen
+# Contributing to AURGen

-Thank you for considering contributing to aurgen!
+Thank you for considering contributing to AURGen!
 We welcome contributions from everyone.

 ## How to Contribute